Silurian-Devonian Terrestrial Revolution: Effects on ecosystems

-The Devonian explosion had global consequences on oceanic nutrient content and sediment cycling, which had led to the Devonian mass extinction.
+The Devonian Plant Explosion had global consequences on oceanic nutrient content and sediment cycling, which likely had led to harmful plankton blooms and consequently the Late Devonian extinction of the freshwater and marine ecosystems.
 The expansion of trees in the Late Devonian drastically increased biological weathering rates and the consequent riverine input of nutrients into the ocean.
 The altering of soil composition created anoxic sedimentation (or black shales), oceanic acidification, and global climate changes.
 This led to harsh living conditions for oceanic and terrestrial life.